 I originally wanted to do a Superman print, but the one I wanted wasn’t in stock, but this really cool Marvel Retro Comic print was available at JoAnn’s, so I picked it up.
 As usual, I don’t like anything that will take up too much of my time, and this was so simple and easy to do that even Madison got in on it and made her own coasters that we shared with you yesterday.

 Marvel Retro Comic Fabric (purchased ¼yrd at JoAnn’s)

 If you happened to read my blog yesterday and saw my Shopkins Coasters, these are made in the exact same way, so you don’t need to read the directions.
 For those who haven’t read the Shopkins post, then these directions are for you.

 That’s it!
 You’ve now got your very own unique set of comic book coasters.
-Now while my husband loves both Marvel and DC comics, I decided to go with the Marvel Comic Book print.
+While my husband loves both Marvel and DC comics, I decided to go with the Marvel Comic Book print.
 You can do Superman, Batman, or whichever print you prefer.
 Superman would be a hit for that super dad.
-Now feel free to get to crafting and if you decide to make your own set, share your craft with us, we’d love to see it!
+Now feel free to get to crafting, and if you decide to make your own set, share your craft with us, we’d love to see it!